I'm still waiting on the details of this, but here we are in the middle of the confirmation hearings for Judge Roberts.

 If residents do not comply, the agency has the option of pursuing an eviction in court.

-Now the new powers that be have come in and basically say, either you're paying us rent for the next 30 to 90 days or you're getting out.
+So these homeowners already lost in court, now the new powers that be have come in and basically say, either you're paying us rent for the next 30 to 90 days or you're getting out.

 And we want you out.

-And uh, you know, the developers essentially, if you want to boil this down, the big money developers are telling the little guys, just get out.
+And, you know, the developers essentially, if you want to boil this down, the big money developers are telling the little guys, just get out.

-And of course, the Supreme Court ruling featured five of the court's liberals siding not with the developer.
+And of course, the Supreme Court ruling featured five of the court's liberals siding not with a developer, they sided with a government, they sided with any aspect of the case that make government bigger.

 Government now gets to choose which property owner it wants to own various properties based on tax revenues and so forth.

-Snertley came in.
+Snurtley came in.

 I can't believe this.

-I said, What do you expect?
+I said, what do you expect?

-I mean, the the case is over.
+I mean, the case is over.

-These people won the case.
+What do these people won the case?

-What do you expect them to do?
+What are you expecting to do?

 What are they supposed to do?

-Sit there and wait forever for these people to leave.
+Sit there and wait forever for these people to leave?

-Now, folks, you don't misunderstand me.
+Now folks, you don't misunderstand me.

-I think it's I think this is the whole thing is an absolute abomination.
+The whole thing is an absolute abomination.

-Supreme Court's the law of the land.
+Supreme Court is the Final Authority, Supreme Court's the law of the land.

 We have precedent.